 - Stay calm and think of other road users

 - Attempt to pull over where safe so that you’re not obstructing other vehicles

 - Turn on your hazard lights

 - Leave the car through the left-hand door and ensure you’re wearing light coloured or hi-vis clothes.

 - Place your warning triangle 45 metres (147 feet) behind you’re vehicle (about 60 paces).
 However, do not do this if you have broken down on a motorway.

 - If visibility is poor, or at night, keep your sidelights on and make sure where you’re stood isn’t stopping other road users from seeing them.

 - Call your breakdown provider for assistance and recovery.

-RAC Breakdown cover from Alan Boswell Group
+Call Assist breakdown cover from Alan Boswell Group

 Conventional breakdown policies have restrictions due to the vehicle dimensions and do not provide cover for hire vehicles, meaning your hirers could be left stranded.
 At Alan Boswell Group we offer Call Assist breakdown cover which provides UK only and UK & European cover, without restrictions to vehicle dimensions and regardless of who is driving the vehicle.